BredeBorhaug/anorak/.github/CONTRIBUTING.md

 # How to contribute to Home Operating System

-Love to get your contribution to the Home Operating System.
+Love to get your contribution to the Anorak.
 In case you have a contribution, create a pull request and I will review it.

 ## General guideline